LUMII-AILab/Tezaurs/README.md

 ### Acknowledgements

-This work has been partially supported by Latvian State Research Programmes: Letonika (Project No. 3), NexIT (Project No. 1) and SOPHIS (Project No. 2).
+This work is partially supported by the Latvian State research programmes: Letonika (Project No. 3), NexIT (Project No. 1) and SOPHIS (Project No. 2).
+The latest development is supported by European Regional Development Fund under the grant agreement No. 1.1.1.1/16/A/219 (Full Stack of Language Resources for Natural Language Understanding and Generation in Latvian).

 ### Licence

-Tēzaurs by [AiLab](http://ailab.lv/en/) is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+Tēzaurs by [AiLab](http://ailab.lv) is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).